yogacp/android-viewbinding/README.md

 }
 ```

-Add this to your app/build.gradle:
+enable viewbinding in your app/build.gradle:
 ```groovy
 android {
     ....